palewire/first-django-admin/docs/index.rst

 A step-by-step guide to creating a simple web application that empowers you to enlist reporters in data entry and refinement.

+You will learn just enough about the [Django](https://www.djangoproject.com/) framework to design database tables, load in data and create an administration panel for others to improve it.
+You will not bother with all the other web developer crap.

 This guide in currently being developed by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ and Ken Schwencke for a workshop `scheduled for March 8 <http://ire.org/conferences/nicar2015/hands-on-training/>`_ at the 2015 conference of the National Institute for Computer-Assisted Reporting in Atlanta.